Semi-Bandit Learning for Monotone Stochastic Optimization: The Online Framework

 \section{The Online Framework}

 In this section we present our main algorithm.
 We will assume access to an $\alpha$-approximation algorithm $\ALG$ for the stochastic problem $\cP$.
 For concreteness, we assume that $\cP$ is a minimization problem.
 Thus, given an instance of $\cP$ (with a probability distribution for each item), $\ALG$ finds a policy of expected cost at most $\alpha$ times the optimum.

 We also assume that $\cP$ is up-monotone; see Definition~\ref{def:monotonicity}.
-The online framework for down-monotone problems and maximization problems is almost identical: the changes are explained in \S\ref{subsec:down-mon} and \S\ref{sec:max-probs}.
+The online framework for down-monotone problems and maximization problems is almost identical: the changes are explained in \Cref{subsec:down-mon} and \Cref{sec:max-probs}.
 Our online algorithm is based on the principle of optimism in the face of uncertainty, and is very simple to describe.
 At each time step $t$, we construct an ``optimistic'' empirical distribution $\bld{E}^t$ that stochastically dominates the true (unknown) distribution $\bld{D}$.
 Then, we run the offline algorithm $\ALG$ on this empirical distribution $\bld{E}^t$ to obtain policy $\sigma^t$, which is the online policy at time $t$.

-\paragraph{Computing stochastically dominating distributions.} Given i.i.d. samples of any random variable, we show that it is possible to compute a stochastically dominating empirical distribution that has a small total-variation distance from the true distribution. \begin{theorem} There is an algorithm $\ESD$ that, given $m$ i.i.d.\ samples from a distribution $\calD$ with finite support-size $k$, and parameter $\delta > 0$, computes a distribution $\calE$ that satisfies the following properties with probability at least $1-\delta$. \begin{itemize} \item $\calE$ stochastically dominates $\calD$, and \item the total-variation distance $\TVD(\calE, \calD) < k \sqrt{\frac{\log(2/\delta)}{2m}}$. \end{itemize} \end{theorem} The algorithm $\ESD$ and proof of this result are deferred to \S\ref{subsec:emp-stoc-dom}.
+\paragraph{Computing stochastically dominating distributions.} Given i.i.d. samples of any random variable, we show that it is possible to compute a stochastically dominating empirical distribution that has a small total-variation distance from the true distribution. \begin{theorem} There is an algorithm $\ESD$ that, given $m$ i.i.d.\ samples from a distribution $\calD$ with finite support-size $k$, and parameter $\delta > 0$, computes a distribution $\calE$ that satisfies the following properties with probability at least $1-\delta$. \begin{itemize} \item $\calE$ stochastically dominates $\calD$, and \item the total-variation distance $\TVD(\calE, \calD) < \sqrt{\frac{5k\log(2k/\delta)}{m}} +\frac{4k\log(2k/\delta)}{m}$. \end{itemize} \end{theorem}

+The algorithm $\ESD$ and proof of this result are deferred to \Cref{subsec:emp-stoc-dom}.
 The main idea is to ``shift'' some probability mass in the usual empirical distribution from low to high values.
-Algorithm~\ref{alg:greedy-ucb} describes our online framework, which uses algorithm $\ESD$.
+In a previous version of this paper, we obtained a slightly simpler proof with a (worse) $\TVD$ bound of $k\sqrt{\frac{\log (2/\delta)}{2m}}$.